 - University of Notre Dame, J.D., summa cum laude

-- Bowling Green State University, B.A.
+- Bowling Green State University, B.A., cum laude

 Bar Admissions